 I have read and understand the terms of this contract, and I agree to abide by them.

+Date

-Student's Signature Date Parent's Signature (If student is under 18, a Parent or r Legal Guardian MUST sign)
+Parent's Signature (If student is under 18, a Parent or Legal Guardian MUST sign)

 Driver Information Form

 Return vehicle form, vehicle keys, credit cards, and receipts to Public Safety at A160 as soon as your trip is completed.
 We request that you pick up all garbage in vehicle before returning paperwork.